 The Clean Energy Council (CEC) website has advice on finding an approved solar retailer.
 These will also use accredited solar installers.

 - Your solar retailer or installer will provide you with a contract.

-- They will usually submit the application to your electricity distributor to have your system connected to the grid.
+- They'll usually submit the application to your electricity distributor to have your system connected to the grid.

 - Your electricity distributor will complete a technical assessment and may make you a connection offer.

 - Installation can be arranged on acceptance of the connection offer from your electricity distributor.

 - Your system must be installed by a CEC accredited installer.